cleancopy/ubuntu-xfce-novnc/README.md

 2. `docker-compose up -d`
 3. `open a browser and go to http://127.0.0.1:6901 or use any VNC client to connect to port 5901`
 4. Log in with password 'password' (without quotes)

+## I don't even want to have a compose file

+1. `docker run -p 80:6901 cleancopy/ubuntu-xfce-novnc`
+2. `open a browser and go to http://127.0.0.1 or use any VNC client to connect to port 5901`